alljoyn/extras-webdocs/docs/learn/core/system-description/alljoyn-session.md

 lowest common session option level.
 Exact details of session options negotiation is outside the scope of this document.

+## Detecting missing or slow endpoints

+The AllJoyn Router supports a probing mechanism to detect other missing routers and missing applications so that resources can be cleaned up for missing endpoints.
+Separate logic is supported for detecting other missing routers and applications as described in [Probing mechanism for detecting missing routers][probing-mechanism-for-detecting-missing-routers] and [Probing mechanism for detecting missing applications][probing-mechanism-for-detecting-missing-apps].

+The AllJoyn router also supports logic to detect and disconnect any AllJoyn applications or other AllJoyn routers that are slower to read data than the minimum desired performance level.
+This logic is captured in [Detecting a slow reader][detecting-slow-reader].

+Once a remote endpoint (an application or anther router) is disconnected based on probing mechanism or slow reader detection logic, the AllJoyn router will clean up any connection slots, active advertisements and sessions associated with the remote endpoint.
+The AllJoyn router will also send SessionLost, MPSessionChanged and DetachSession signals to participants that are in a session with the disconnected remote application or in a session with applications connected to the disconnected remote router.

+### Probing mechanism for detecting missing routers

+The AllJoyn router provides a `SetLinkTimeout()` API which can be invoked by the application to detect missing routers.
+The application provides an idle timeout value as part of the API, which should be greater than or equal to the minimum value (40 sec) defined at the router.
+A single probe is sent to the other router after inactivity is detected for idle timeout period.
+If no response is received in probe timeout period (10 sec), that router is disconnected and all associated connection slots, active advertisements and sessions are cleaned up.

+This functionality to detect missing routers is not enabled by default.
+An app needs to call the `SetLinkTimeout()` API to enable it.

+### Probing mechanism for detecting missing applications

+The AllJoyn router provides a probing mechanism using DBus pings to detect missing AllJoyn applications.
+The following parameters determine the transmission schedule of the DBus pings:
+* Number of probes(N): Total number of DBus pings sent.
+* Idle timeout(I): Time after which the first DBus ping will be sent.
+* Probe timeout(P): Time after which subsequent DBus ping will be sent if a reply to the previous ping has not yet been received.

+The values of the above parameters are specific to the AllJoyn TCP versus UDP Transport over which the AllJoyn application is connected to the AllJoyn router.

+The following figure shows the transmission schedule of the DBus pings.

+![probe-transmission-schedule-for-detecting-missing-apps][probe-transmission-schedule-for-detecting-missing-apps]

+Figure: Probe transmission schedule for detecting missing apps

+Connected AllJoyn applications will be able to select values for idle and probe timeouts within a transport specific range by invoking the `SetIdleTimeouts()` API.
+The call specifies the requested idle and probe timeouts and returns the actual values for the idle and probe timeouts.

+### Detecting a slow reader

+In order to maintain quality of service, the AllJoyn router will disconnect any AllJoyn applications or AllJoyn routers that are slower than the minimum desired performance level.

+The AllJoyn router will disconnect a remote AllJoyn application/router in either of the following scenarios:
+* Once the network send buffer on the router and network receive buffer on remote application/router are both full, the remote application/router does not read data fast enough to be able to fit the pending AllJoyn message within the Send Timeout period.
+* More than (10 * Send timeout) control messages originating from the router are currently queued for the remote application/router.

+The value of the Send timeout is specific to the TCP or UDP transport over which the remote AllJoyn application/router is connected to this AllJoyn router.

 ## Methods/signals used for an AllJoyn session

 The AllJoyn framework supports session-related functionality